-NVivo License Types Explained (2025): Academic vs Commercial vs Team Use
+NVivo License Types Explained (2026): Academic vs Commercial vs Team Use (And When It Stops Scaling)

-If you’ve ever searched for NVivo pricing, you’ve probably noticed that the hardest part isn’t the number.
-It’s figuring out which license actually applies to you and what you’ll really end up paying once your project grows.
+If you’ve ever searched for NVivo pricing, you’ve probably realized the hardest part isn’t the number on the website.
+It’s figuring out which NVivo license actually applies to you and what you’ll end up paying once your research grows beyond a single person.

-This guide breaks down NVivo license types in plain language, explains where costs quietly increase, and helps you decide when NVivo still makes sense and when it becomes cost-inefficient.
+This guide explains NVivo license types in plain language, surfaces where costs quietly increase, and helps you decide when NVivo still makes sense and when it becomes cost-inefficient.

 The Three NVivo License Types at a Glance